Many travelers while planning their holidays in Europe explore ways of getting from Dubrovnik to Greece.

 If your final destination is Athens it is recommended to take ferry all the way to Patras (crossing time is approximately 17 hours), due to better connections to Athens.
 Once you arrive to Patras, you have option of taking a shuttle bus (organized by ferry company) or train to get to Athens.
 There is also a highway connecting those two cities, so renting a car is another option.

-If you think about getting from Dubrovnik to Greece by bus, be aware that there are no direct bus connections.
+If you plan about getting from Dubrovnik to Greece by bus, be aware that there are no direct bus connections.
 You should take a bus from Dubrovnik to Montenegro, from there change to Albania and futher to Greece.
 This could be quite challenging and time consuming so thing about taking a ferry or a plane instead.

 Home > Getting From Dubrovnik To Greece